awsdocs/amazon-efs-user-guide/doc_source/manage-fs-access-change-vpc.md

-# Creating Mount Targets in Another VPC<a name="manage-fs-access-change-vpc"></a>
+# Changing the VPC for Your Mount Target<a name="manage-fs-access-change-vpc"></a>

-You can use an Amazon EFS file system in one VPC at a time\.
-That is, you create mount targets in a VPC for your file system, and use those mount targets to provide access to the file system from EC2 instances in that VPC\.
-To access the file system from EC2 instances in another VPC, you must first delete the mount targets from the current VPC and then create new mount targets in another VPC\.
+You can use an Amazon EFS file system in one Amazon VPC at a time\.
+That is, you create mount targets in a VPC for your file system, and use those mount targets to provide access to the file system\.

-## Working with VPC Peering in Amazon EFS<a name="manage-fs-access-vpc-peering"></a>
+You can mount the Amazon EFS file system from these targets:
++ Amazon EC2 instances in the same VPC
++ EC2 instances in a VPC connected by VPC peering
++ On\-premises servers by using AWS Direct Connect
++ On\-premises servers over an AWS virtual private network \(VPN\) by using Amazon VPC

-A *VPC peering connection *is a networking connection between two VPCs that enables you to route traffic between them using private Internet Protocol version 4 \(IPv4\) or Internet Protocol version 6 \(IPv6\) addresses\.
-For more information on VPC peering, see [What is VPC Peering?](https://docs.aws.amazon.com/vpc/latest/peering/Welcome.html) in the *Amazon VPC Peering Guide\.*
+A *VPC peering connection* is a networking connection between two VPCs that enables you to route traffic between them using private Internet Protocol version 4 \(IPv4\) or Internet Protocol version 6 \(IPv6\) addresses\.
+For more information on how Amazon EFS works with VPC peering, see [Mounting from Another Account or VPC](manage-fs-access-vpc-peering.md)\.

-You can mount Amazon EFS file systems over VPC connections by using VPC peering within a single AWS Region when using the Amazon EC2 instance types T3, C5, C5d, I3\.metal, M5, M5d, R5, R5d, and z1d\.
-However, other VPC private connectivity mechanisms such as inter\-region VPC peering and VPC peering within an AWS Region using other instance types are not supported\.

-Domain Name System \(DNS\) name resolution for EFS mount points in peered VPCs is not supported\.
-Use the IP address of the mount points in the corresponding Availability Zone to mount EFS file systems\.
-Alternatively, you can use Amazon Route 53 as your DNS service, and create a [Private Hosted Zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-private.html) and [Resource Record Set](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/rrsets-working-with.html) to resolve the EFS mount target IP addresses from another VPC\.
+To access the file system from EC2 instances in another VPC, you must first delete the current mount targets and then create new mount targets\.

 ## Using the Console<a name="manage-fs-access-change-vpc-using-console"></a>